Anello-Photonics/docs-A1/docs/python_tool.rst

 Vehicle Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Before you collect data with the ANELLO EVK or GNSS INS, vehicle configurations must be set.
+Before you collect data with the ANELLO EVK or Ground INS, vehicle configurations must be set.

 In the main menu, select *Vehicle Configurations* and set the lever arms as prompted.
 All measurements are using the center of the ANELLO unit as the origin and are measured in meters.